lino-framework/lino/docs/tested/test_cosi_demo.rst

 returning only 15 rows when no limit has been specified (there is one extra row for adding new records).

-In versions after :ref:`20130903` you can change that limit by overriding the `preview_limit <lino.core.tables.AbstractTable.preview_limit>` parameter of your table definition.
+In versions after :blogref:`20130903` you can change that limit for a given table by overriding the :attr:`preview_limit <lino.core.tables.AbstractTable.preview_limit>` parameter of your table definition.
+Or you can change it globally for all your tables by setting the
+:attr:`preview_limit <lino.site.Site.preview_limit>`
+Site attribute to either `None` or some bigger value.

 This parameter existed before but wasn't tested.
 In your code this would simply look like this::